AlgebraicJulia/AlgebraicDynamics.jl/docs/src/TLN.md

 plot(soln)
 ````

-Because rootfinders are only guaranteed to find local minima of the objective,
+Because root finders are only guaranteed to find local minima of the residual,
 we start at a different initial guess and find a different attractor.

 ````@example TLN